 If you’re doing an ancestor ritual, connect with your ancestors.
 If you’re doing a ritual to honor Nature or to protect Nature, connect with the spirits of the land.
 Strengthen your connections to your spiritual allies.

 The first rule of leading public ritual is that it’s not about you.
 It’s about honoring the Gods and spirits, and it’s about facilitating an experience for everyone in attendance.
 That takes work.

-If you’re going to facilitate an experience of a deity, you have to be willing to let that deity speak through you.
-Not necessarily through ecstatic possession (though that’s one way) – more frequently it’s through Them telling you what They want you do say and do, and then you doing it.“It’s not about you” means the purpose of ritual isn’t to make you look important or powerful.
+“It’s not about you” means the purpose of ritual isn’t to make you look important or powerful.
 At the same time, don’t downplay what you do well.
 Put your skills to work where they can do the most good.

 Each night’s spiritual preparation begins with a reading.
 These can be educational or devotional.
 For our Cernunnos Ritual, we used a blog post on what is known about Cernunnos, a recap of our 2013 Cernunnos ritual, and a post on the environment in which we work.
 We also used a personal account of someone’s experience of Him, a poem, and a video of a song dedicated to Him.
 The longest took about ten minutes to read – most took three or four.
 Length is less important than impact.

 Make invocations and offerings

 After your reading, make invocations and offerings to the Gods or spirits you’re honoring.
 You may want to use the prayers you’re planning to use in the ritual.
 You may come across something appropriate in your reading.
 This is a great time to revive ancient prayers, where they exist (easy for the Gods of Egypt – much harder for the Gods of Ireland).
 Or you may want to use extemporaneous prayers.